Student Choice Loan

 Credit Union Student Choice

 We are committed to helping students find the best funding for their education.
-The Credit Union Student Choice Loan is a way to fill the financial gap that scholarships, grants, and other federal aid doesn’t cover.
+The Credit Union Student Choice Loan is a way to fill the financial gap that scholarships, grants and other federal aid doesn’t cover.
 You’ll get significant cost-savings by choosing your Credit Union’s student loan over other lenders.

 Why Choose Us?

 Credit unions operate to serve their members and communities.
 One way they do that is by promoting thrift and offering competitive rates with a focus on the best interest of the borrower – in this case students.
-When you choose your credit union to pay for college, you’ll benefit from great rates, low fees, convenient repayment terms, and most importantly, a life-long relationships with a lender you can trust.
+When you choose your credit union to pay for college, you’ll benefit from great rates, low fees, convenient repayment terms and most importantly, a life-long relationship with a lender you can trust.